You are hereThe Project / Publications

 A catalogue to accompany an exhibition at the National Hellenic Research Foundation, in December 2010.

-We are expecting more publications in the near future, both from the AMRP and from scientific collaborators of the Research Project.
-This page will be regularly updated.
-You may also check the following page for an extensive list of publications on the Antikythera Mechanism and on the context of Ancient Astronomy and Technology:
+We are expecting more publications in the future, both from the AMRP and from scientific collaborators of the Research Project.
+This page will be regularly updated [last update: March 2021].
+You should also check the bibliography for an extensive list of publications on the Antikythera Mechanism and on the context of Ancient Astronomy, Science and Technology.